-Onaje X.O.
-Woodbine is a teacher of philosophy and religious studies at Phillips Academy in Andover, Massachusetts.
+This year's lecture featured Onaje X.O.
+Woodbine, a teacher of philosophy and religious studies at Phillips Academy in Andover, Massachusetts.
 Growing up in Boston’s inner city, Woodbine played on the Yale basketball team and was headed for a career in the NBA.
 After his sophomore season in 2000, Woodbine left the basketball team to focus and study matters outside of basketball such as philosophy and religion.
 In a letter he wrote to his coach, Woodbine simply said that he wanted to be "the person I was meant to be."

 Woodbine’s book, Black Gods of the Asphalt: Religion, Hip-Hop, and Street Basketball, examines basketball as an urban escape, and explores how, in spite of violence, gangs, and issues at home, Boston’s black men seek physical and spiritual grace through basketball.